 Yes!
 You can choose delivery or market pick-up at checkout.
 Delivery prices are based on your location and range from $10 - $50.

 We have 200 square feet of workspace available to rent along with 12'x10' cooler space.
 Advanced booking is required and you'll need to provide proof of insurance.
 You can find more details here.

 How do I sell my flowers at the market?

 We are no longer accepting applications for the 2023 season.
-Please check back at the end of the season if you're curious about working with us in the fall for 2021!
+Please check back at the end of the season if you're curious about working with us in the future.
 Preference is given to those with experience producing high quality flowers and foliage for professional florists and designers and those who use sustainable growing practices.
 We are looking for a product offering that is desirable to a buyer's pool of event florists and retail florists, and are currently interested in adding more early-season flowers.

 Who is organizing the Collective?

 Hi!
-I'm Stefanie Hofmeister, the Owner and current Market Manager.
-While spending the past two years working on a local flower farm, I was impressed by the lengths some florists were going to procure locally grown flowers for their retail shops and event work; often traveling to multiple farms to gather the necessary product each week.
+I'm Stefanie Hofmeister, the Owner and Market Manager.
+While spending a few years working on a local flower farm, I was impressed by the lengths some florists were going to procure locally grown flowers for their retail shops and event work; often traveling to multiple farms to gather the necessary product each week.
 I was also struck by the amount of time that was given over to administrative tasks on the growers' side in order to coordinate those sales.